davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 strongly favor the Late Cretaceous mantle duplex underplating scenario, with reheating by a deep slab window in the Neogene.

-A late-Cretaceous origin of the mantle lithosphere beneath the Coast Ranges matches crustal geologic evidence of slab rollback and regional extension during the Late Cretaceous, as the Shatsky Rise conjugate subducted deeper into the mantle following its initial collision and shallow subduction beneath the southern California convergent margin.
+A late-Cretaceous origin of the mantle lithosphere beneath the Coast Ranges (our scenario **C**) matches crustal geologic evidence of slab rollback and regional extension during the Late Cretaceous, as the Shatsky Rise conjugate subducted deeper into the mantle following its initial collision and shallow subduction beneath the southern California convergent margin.
 This episode built the mantle lithosphere beneath the Mojave province by duplexing during the retreat of the Farallon Plate subducting slab [@Luffi2009], and appears to have subsequently built the outboard mantle lithosphere beneath the Crystal Knob eruption site.
 The presence of underplated Cretaceous mantle lithosphere beneath the Coast Ranges confirm that the entire lithospheric column, including the Salinia nappes and Nacimiento belt of the Franciscan complex, were formed in a single episode of extension during the Late Cretaceous.
 The outer toe of this lithosphere-scale accretionary belt was subsequently displaced along the San Andreas transform system to its current location beneath the central California Coast Ranges.

 In the Neogene, the underplated mantle lithosphere was reheated by the Mendocino slab window, which opened as the Pacific--Farallon ridge encountered